Non Infringement: Everything You Need to Know

 - Establishing a bifurcation rule that allows defendants to defer defending infringement issues until after the validity of the patent in question has been determined

 - Creating an incentive for competitors to bring litigation that successfully invalidates a patent

 If you need help with non-infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.